Good Grief Camp

 To insure your child has a safe and meaningful experience, parents or guardians will meet with each child’s group leader.
 Families will also check-in with the Good Grief Camp Medical Team.
 In addition, we have a Special Needs Professional available for parents to consult with.

 Good Grief Camp Zone will be held Thursday night.
-Parents or guardians, can drop off their child(ren) in a safe space where youth programs staff, group leaders, and volunteers will host dinner, crafts, games, music, and a movie for all children age 3 - 17.
+Parents or guardians, can drop off their child(ren) in a safe space where youth programs staff, group leaders, and volunteers will host dinner, crafts, games, music, and a movie.

 What the Good Grief Camp will look like: